Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Many complain that LC problems are detached from real work.
 But once I see them as toy versions of prod data processing and systems tasks, I solve LC problems faster, with more motivation and interest.

 ## 2. Objective-Oriented Programming
 It's hypocritical of me to say that I like connecting coding interviews to real-world systems when I have a terrible track record of passing object-oriented programming (OOP) interviews, where you need to build a toy version of a real-world system quickly.
-(The *quickly* part gets me 💀.)
-Each time I interviewed, I always got offers from LC places first so I never had to pass OOP interviews for the first offer.
-But to join companies that don't have clear MLE vs. SWE distinctions --- such as OpenAI, Anthropic, Databricks, Netflix, Roblox, Notion, and Reddit, to name a few --- OOP is what you must nail and pace is key.

-Below are some typical examples of OOP questions:
+Example problems:

 - Time-Based Key-Value Store
-- In-Memory Database / Data Store
+- In-Memory Database
 - C-Like Memory Allocator
 - Type Inference Engine
-- Bank Transaction System
-- Employee Management System
-- Circuit Breaker Implementation
+- Circuit Breaker
 - API Gateway with Rate Limiting
 - LRU / LFU Cache
 - Thread Pool / Task Scheduler
+- Transaction / Credit System
+- Employee Management System
 - ...

-To be honest, I enjoy LC 10x more than OOP.
-With OOP problems, the algorithms themselves often aren't hard, but you need enough domain knowledge to immediately know what to code.
-Writing the classes, testing them (sometimes coming up with representative test cases like a sharp QA engineer), and extending the design is a hell lot of work.
-After you finally finish everything asked by the prompt, the interviewer often asks how you'd optimize and scale the system in production.
-I've only coded fast enough to even hear those questions twice 😂.

-Would a backend engineer have done it better?
-Perhaps not.
-In practice, they rarely need to build a KV store from scratch or implement memory allocation themself --- those low-level details are usually abstracted away.
-If I were preparing again, I'd probably review NeetCode’s tutorials on [Object-Oriented Design Interview](https://neetcode.io/courses/ood-interview/0) and  [Object-Oriented Design Patterns](https://neetcode.io/courses/design-patterns/0).
-Then I'd ask GPT to reverse-engineer CodeSignal-style prompts for each of the toy systems above:
+I used to think it's the *quickly* part that got me.
+Then, in a recent mock interview with a backend engineer, I finally saw the real issue: my code passes all test cases and looks clean, but my design choices are ridiculous for real-world backend systems --- choices no good backend engineer would make.
+For example, when designing a checkout cart, should we store price, units, and other attributes directly in an `Item` data class, or should we use a unique `product_id` and link it to external metadata when needed?
+This is just one of many such decisions that I don't even realize I'm getting wrong.
+The key point is that OOP interviews are as much about system design as they are about coding.
+Even if you finish all CodeSignal levels quickly, you can still fail due to poor design choices.
+Then after you complete everything the prompt asks for, the interviewer often follows up by asking how you'd optimize and scale the system in production.
+That's another place where non-backend engineers may fail the interview.

+To join companies such as OpenAI, Anthropic, Databricks, Netflix, Roblox, Notion, and Reddit, you have to pass OOP interviews with flying colors.
+Some folks obsess over collecting past problems, but that doesn't help if you're still making bad design decisions.

+Of course, we're not backend engineers.
+Without domain knowledge, we're bound to make ridiculous choices.
+After that enlightening mock interview, I was pointed to this awesome [OOP crash course](https://www.coditioning.com/app/learning/courses/tech_interview_prep/4).
+Go through it before practicing any problems.
+Then, ask GPT to reverse-engineer CodeSignal-style prompts for each of common toy systems:

 ```markdown
 You are an interview question designer.